httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 knowing whether the recipient supports the digest-algorithm, or even knowing that the recipient will ignore it.

+Digest can be sent in a trailer section.
+When using incremental digest-algorithms this allows the sender and the receiver to dynamically compute the digest value while streaming the content.

 Two examples of its use are

 ~~~ example